Would you like to find out how you can properly optimize your WiFi network, and protect it from unwanted users or security threats?

 If your access point supports both 2.4 and five gigahertz give the SSID is the same name and your newer devices will automatically connect to the less congested five gigahertz network.

-If you’re curious about how to properly optimize your Wi-Fi network for users, guests, or other rogue elements you can’t control or if you’re concerned about other areas you might be missing in technology, take our free online cyber score assessment and find out where you stand.
+If you’re curious about how to properly optimize your Wi-Fi network for users, guests, or other rogue elements you can’t control or if you’re concerned about other areas you might be missing in technology, get your Continuous THREAT CHECK and find out where you stand.